cal-cs184-student/hw-webpages-rk/hw3/index.md

 ## Overview

 In this homework, we explored rendering through ray tracing, bounding boxes, and illuminating scenes through different techniques.
 We first had to wrap our heads around converting from world space to camera space and vice versa to successfully implement ray object intersection, then accelerated the process through bounding boxes.
 Next, we learned how to render images with illumination, and finally accelerated that process through adaptive sampling.
-For each part, visualizing in our head was crutial, so we often referred back to lecture slides and recordings.
+For each part, visualizing in our head was crucial, so we often referred back to lecture slides and recordings.
 We encountered many problems, mostly related so objects showing up but being completely black.
 We solved it by debugging the intersection and illumination functions.
 Some of the images are bit small, but you can open them up in a new tab to see them more clearly!

 ## Part 1: Ray Generation and Scene Intersection